Unveiling New Opportunities in Digital Marketing Through the Dark Web

 Influencer campaigns can drain your budget with lightning speed.
 These mini-celebrities with a lot of social media clout can promote your product or service to their followers.
 Well, the dark web audience doesn’t care about them!

 Instead, they focus on so-called “useful idiots.”
 That’s not a hit at influencers because the useful idiots aren’t real people.
-Instead, they are fake personas or bots that promote propaganda and create a narrative so real people can tune in.
+Instead, they are fake personas or bots that promote different types of propaganda and create a narrative so real people can tune in.
 It’s a sneaky tactic, but you can think of a way to use it that doesn’t involve hate.

 There’s no law stopping you from creating fake hype on social media.
 Get a hashtag trending, and try to use “useful idiots” to spread it around for a positive goal.
 You might notice that even some influencers will join the campaign out of FOMO and become part of the crowd!